Zaltu/personax-lua-src/model/DOCUMENTATION/BATTLE.md

 ---
 ## Central Battle Context
 The battle context is by far the most complex, code-wise.
 It controls all aspects of battle, each spell, each status, every possible move, equipement parsing, and so on and so forth.
 One thing that the battle context does *not* do is set the ENV in which the battle takes place.
-This is handled in Unreal as it is tied to the dungeon ENV.
+This is handled in the engine as it is tied to the dungeon ENV.
 Upon entering a battle, participants are moved/apparated in a separate area within the same dungeon cell and then the battle context is called.

 ### Context Load
 The battle context load logic does quite a bit of preparation in order for all values to be set up.
 It needs to prepare both the player's party as well as all the enemies and define their default behavior. *In order*, loading the battle context: